 - Considering NordVPN’s current offer 77% OFF + 3 Months Free could be a compelling option for many users, especially if you want bundled protection across devices, including Firefox usage.
 Remember to compare features, price, and performance across providers to pick the best fit.

-Useful resources and additional reading How to enable vpn in edge browser
+Useful resources and additional reading

 - Official Planet VPN Firefox extension page – planetvpn.example.org/firefox-extension